murtalaliyu/xchange/README.md

 # xchange
-A securities/asset exchange app for... you guessed it, financial transactions.
+A securities/asset exchange app for... you guessed it, facilitating trade!